aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Function `reconfigure`

-Force reconfigure.
-To be called at the end of a proposal that alters on-chain configs.
+Manually reconfigure.
+Called at the end of a governance txn that alters on-chain configs.

+WARNING: this function always ensures a reconfiguration starts, but when the reconfiguration finishes depends.
+- If feature <code>RECONFIGURE_WITH_DKG</code> is disabled, it finishes immediately.
+- At the end of the calling transaction, we will be in a new epoch.
+- If feature <code>RECONFIGURE_WITH_DKG</code> is enabled, it starts DKG, and the new epoch will start in a block prologue after DKG finishes.

+This behavior affects when an update of an on-chain config (e.g. <code>ConsensusConfig</code>, <code>Features</code>) takes effect, since such updates are applied whenever we enter an new epoch.

 <pre><code><b>public</b> <b>fun</b> <a href="aptos_governance.md#0x1_aptos_governance_reconfigure">reconfigure</a>(aptos_framework: &<a href="../../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>)